Week 1 | Week 2 | Week 3 | Week 4 | Week 5

 I spent the first couple of days of the week touching up a few spots on the wainscoting, I also corrected overspray on the edges of the door and painted and replaced all the electrical outlet covers and the air intake cover.

-Luckily all the walls had a smooth finish, and they were ready for the wallpaper to be hung.
+Luckily, all the walls had a smooth finish and were ready for the wallpaper to be hung.
 It’s always a good idea to wipe over the walls with your bare hand to feel if any tiny bumps need to be sanded.
 A paint droplet or roller fiber is almost always left from the previous paint job.
-It probably won’t show through your wallpaper, but if you make the effort, you might as well do perfect preparation.
+It probably won’t show through your wallpaper, but if you make an effort, you might as well do perfect preparation.

 Textured walls need a little more preparation.
 A wallpaper lining is required before you can hang your wallpaper.